0abc/0abc-a22/README.md

 Silver is the new resource number one; it can not be gathered directly, but can be acquired by:
 * selling resources
 * traders (gain is currently any combination of silver and other resources)
+* resource trickle rates:
+  * catafalques: 1 silver per two seconds
-* catafalques, palaces, and wonders grant a 1 silver per second trickle
+  * palaces: 1 silver per second
+  * wonders: 2 silver per second
 * killing heroes:
   * healer and infantry heroes grant 50 silver
   * cavalry heroes grant 100 silver